Lemon Caper Pasta with Crispy Garlic Chips

 👩🏽🍳 Cook’s Notes

-• Flexible: This vegan pasta dish can accommodate lots of dietary restrictions, and it can also be bolstered with white beans, fish, chicken, or even a side of fluffy focaccia.
+• Flexible: This vegan pasta dish can accommodate lots of dietary restrictions, and it can also be bolstered as you please; try adding sun-dried tomatoes, olives, or parmigiano-reggiano cheese.
+Serve with a side of fluffy focaccia or kale Caesar salad.

 Ingredient Notes